robcog-iai/UROSBridge/README.md

 ## Usage

-See [this documentation](https://github.com/gnoliyil/RobCoG/tree/robosim/Documentation) for tutorials on how to subscribe to topic, publish to topic, call external services and advertise to service calls.
+See [this documentation](https://github.com/robcog-iai/RobCoG/tree/robosim/Documentation) for tutorials on how to subscribe to topic, publish to topic, call external services and advertise to service calls.

-[ROSBridgeTest](https://github.com/robcog-iai/UROSBridge/tree/master/Examples) is an Unreal Project to test all these functionalities.
+[ROSBridgeTest](https://github.com/robcog-iai/RobCoG/tree/robosim) is an Unreal Project to test all these functionalities.

 To add new message / service classes, please refer to `Source/UROSBridge/Public` directory.

+See [here](https://github.com/gnoliyil/pr2_kinetic_packages/tree/e43479ea6088062b63271c6b94417c266429d439) PR2 Packages for ROS Kinetic Kame.

 ## Todo